sunilsoni/interviewnotes/mongo-db/mongo-db.md

 A collection in MongoDB is a group of documents.
 If a document is the MongoDB analog of a row in a relational database, then a collection can be thought of as the analog to a table.
 Documents within a single collection can have any number of different “shapes.”, i.e. collections have dynamic schemas.

-For example, both of the following documents could be stored in a single collection:
+For example, both  documents could be stored in a single collection:
 ```json
 {"greeting" : "Hello world!", "views": 3}
 {"signoff": "Good bye"}